Introduction: Living Frugally on One Income

 Living Within Your Means

-Living within your means is an essential part of financial success.
+To live within your means is an essential part of financial success.
 By creating a budget, tracking expenses, and developing a debt repayment plan, you can manage stress, and pave the way to a brighter financial future.

 One way to help to live within your means is a cash envelope system.
 This is a cash-only system that can be helpful if you need help sticking to a budget.
 This method involves setting aside cash for different spending categories and keeping them in separate envelopes.